 Did you know that 69% of parents haven't named guardians for their kids.
 And of the 31% who have, most have made 1 of 6 common mistakes?
-Click this link to review the 6 common mistakes most parents make when naming legal guardians for their kids [link to lawyers 6 common mistakes when naming a guardian report with no opt-in required] and then schedule a Family Wealth Planning Session with us today, so we can fix those mistakes with you.
+Click below to review the 6 common mistakes most parents make when naming legal guardians for their kids and then schedule a Family Wealth Planning Session with us today, so we can fix those mistakes with you.

 If you are a parent of minor children (or those with special needs) who are counting on you, your estate plan must begin with ensuring your children would always be taken care of by the people you want, in the way you want, no matter what happens.